mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

+Another way to create an `error` value is to use the `fmt.Errorf` function.
+It works like `fmt.Sprintf` to format an error message.
+The line in the `divide` function above that creates and returns an `error`
+could be replaced by `return 0, fmt.Errorf("divide %d by zero", a)`.
+This differs in that the error message includes
+the number that would have been divided by zero.

 When an error is returned, typically the other return values
 are not be expected to be usable values.

+#### Custom Error Types

+Sometimes it is useful for an error
+to hold more data than just a message.
+This allows callers of functions that return errors
+to access additional details.

 Here is an example of defining a custom error type, `DivideByZero`,
 that holds an error message and the numerator value.